m-lyon/fodnet/README.md

 #### Customization

-This implemenation uses a different training optimizer, loss, and learning rate than that used in the [original implementation](https://github.com/ruizengalways/FOD-Net).
-In particular we use `AdamW`, `L1 Loss`, and `0.003` respectively.
+This implementation uses a different training optimizer, loss, and learning rate than that used in the [original implementation](https://github.com/ruizengalways/FOD-Net).
+In particular, we use `AdamW`, `L1 Loss`, and `0.003` respectively.

 Changing these hyperparameters is straightforward.
 Simply create a new class that inherits the `FODNetLightningModel`, and modify the properties/methods below.
 Use this class instead of `FODNetLightningModel` when training.